Suruchi7-2/Suruchi7-2/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Suruchi7-2/Portfolio_pj](https://github.com/Suruchi7-2/Portfolio_pj)

-- 💬 Ask me about **Server side scripting using PHP, DB, OOPs,  and javaScript.
-Python Library(Pandas).**
+- 💬 Ask me about **Server side scripting using PHP, DB,  OOPs,  and JavaScript, jQuery,  Python Library(Pandas).**

 - 📫 How to reach me **suruchikumari8579@gmail.com**